How we work

 Immigration makes a vital contribution to New Zealand’s economy, workforce and community.
 It reunites friends and families, provides employers with access to key skills and capital, contributes to New Zealand’s international and humanitarian commitments, and supports the security and integrity of our border.

-Since New Zealand’s border opened after COVID-19, interest in visiting and working here has rebounded significantly.
-2023 was the first full year of the border being open since COVID-19 and the volume of work across the immigration system shows just how integral immigration is to New Zealand.
+Since New Zealand’s border opened after COVID-19, interest in visiting and working here has continued to grow, with the volume of work across the immigration system showing just how integral immigration is to New Zealand.

-• more than 1.5 million NZeTA requests were decided.
+- more than 1.6 million NZeTA requests were decided

-• 1,507 refugees were able to call New Zealand home through New Zealand’s Refugee Quota Programme.
+- 1,522 refugees were able to call New Zealand home through New Zealand’s Refugee Quota Programme

-• there were 10 successful immigration related convictions in 2023.
+- there were 6 successful immigration related prosecutions

-• 529 investigations into immigration breaches were carried out, including 239 cases with allegations of migrant exploitation that were investigated.
+- 543 investigations into immigration breaches were carried out, including 220 cases with allegations of migrant exploitation investigated.

 Who we are